 I recently updated my website to include a speaking page, listing my previous experience and outlining my personal speaking policy.
-This includes that conferences must have a code of conduct and treat all speakers equally regarding compensation.
-That doesn’t mean all conferences must provide an equal speaker fee, but it does mean that conferences should not pay or cover the costs of some speakers and not others.
+This policy is focused on conferences having and enforcing a code of conduct (boiler plate example) and treating all speakers equally regarding compensation.
+That doesn’t mean all conferences must provide speaker fees, but it does mean that conferences should not pay or cover the costs of some speakers and not others.

 Why does this matter?
 New / young / minority speakers are often taken advantage of.
 All speakers, no matter how much experience they have, deserve to be shown the same respect.